Course Material Affordability

 Majority of U.S. college students are worried about meeting their course material costs

-Download report (PDF): https://www.bayviewanalytics.com/reports/2023_student_course_material_affordability.pdf.
+Download report (pdf): https://www.bayviewanalytics.com/reports/2023_student_course_material_affordability.pdf.

 Report as a webpage: https://www.bayviewanalytics.com/reports/2023_student_course_material_affordability.html.